Ayaya-Team/Ayaya-Bot/README.md

 A: When I first made Ayaya version 2 in Java, I was using Java 8, but I am not sure if the dependencies currently in use still support it.

 Q: Do I need to use the Gradle version in the current configuration?
-A: You can use another version if you want, do note however that the build.gradle file uses a feature that was removed in Gradle 8 or newer.
+A: You can use another version if you want, do note however that the build.gradle file uses the jcenter repository which is currently deprecated and may be unusable in a future major version of Gradle.

 Q: Can I use another database management system other than PostgreSQL?
 A: Yes, you have to change the JDBC dependency in build.gradle to the appropriate one for the system you want to use.
 Do consider that the database dump in [here](https://github.com/Ayaya-Team/Ayaya-Misc) is a dump from a PostgreSQL database, you may need to take extra steps to fill a database in another system with it.

 Q: Why did you not use an image API for the gifs?
-A: I am very strict and selective with the gifs I use, so I preferred to have a database of selected gifs.
+A: I am very strict and selective with the gifs I use, so I preferred to have a database with links of the selected gifs.